FM FencingMonitor

 Read it as an aggregated offensive view

-This report should be read as an aggregated interpretation of offense, not as frame-by-frame labeling and not as a replacement for the general reports.
+Read it as an aggregated view of offensive movement organization, not as frame-by-frame labeling, coaching advice, or a replacement for the general reports.

 Use it when the question is offensive